 List Price: $999.00

 Drones can be considered successors to the remote-controlled planes and helicopters of the past (even though they are still very much around).
 It makes sense, then, that some people would want to test their piloting skills by racing their drones.
 DJI’s FPV (which stands for first-person view) drone is a speedy model that can scratch your racing itch while making you feel like you’re truly in the cockpit of an aircraft.

-Like many of DJI’s popular models, the FPV is capable of capturing 4K video and has software-based video stabilization features to make sure your recordings look smooth and crisp.
+Like many of DJI’s popular models, the FPV can capture 4K video and has software-based video stabilization features to ensure your recordings look smooth and crisp.
 It also has basic collision detection to automatically dodge any obstacles in front or beneath it (as long as you’re not going too fast).

 The most notable feature of the DJI FPV is its incredibly fast top speed.
 Reaching up to 87 mph, this drone is ideal for racing, although you will definitely want to fly it in wide open outdoor spaces to avoid potential injuries or damage to the drone.
-The FPV also includes its first-person view goggles, which considering the cost of the drone ($1,300) makes this a very good deal.
+The FPV also includes first-person view goggles, which considering the cost of the drone (just under $1,000) makes this a very good deal.